sweettom55/ePortfolio/Databases/README.md

 # Databases

-## Animal Shelter Dashboard
+## Animal Shelter Database and Dashboard

 This artifact is an animal shelter database application developed with Python, MongoDB, and Jupyter Notebook.
-The original project used a CRUD module and dashboard to manage and display animal records stored in MongoDB.
+The original project used a CRUD module and dashboard to manage, retrieve, update, and display animal records stored in a MongoDB database.

-## Enhancement
+## Enhancement Overview

-The enhanced version improves the structure, reliability, and usability of the original artifact.
-The enhancement includes a revised CRUD module, stronger input validation and exception handling, automated testing, and an improved dashboard for interacting with animal shelter data.
+The enhanced version improves the reliability, organization, testing, and usability of the original database application.
+The updates focused on strengthening CRUD operations, improving validation and exception handling, expanding dashboard functionality, and verifying the database logic through automated tests.

+The enhancement includes the following improvements:

+* Revised the CRUD module to improve structure, readability, and maintainability.
+* Added stronger input validation to reduce invalid database operations.
+* Improved exception handling so database errors are managed more reliably.
+* Expanded the dashboard to present and interact with animal shelter data more effectively.
-The automated test suite verifies the create, read, update, and delete operations.
-All 12 tests passed, demonstrating that the enhanced database functionality performs as expected.
+* Added automated testing for create, read, update, and delete operations.
+* Verified the enhanced database functionality through 12 passing tests.
+* Improved separation between database logic, dashboard behavior, and testing.
+* Strengthened the overall reliability and security of database access.

+## Skills Demonstrated

+This enhancement demonstrates skills in Python programming, MongoDB integration, CRUD operations, database design, data validation, exception handling, automated testing with pytest, dashboard development, code organization, and secure database interaction.

+## Course Outcome Alignment

+This artifact demonstrates the ability to use well-founded tools and techniques to implement a computing solution that delivers value through improved database reliability and usability.
+It also demonstrates a security mindset by validating data, controlling database operations, handling errors, and reducing the risk of invalid or unintended changes to stored information.

-## Portfolio Files
+## Repository Contents

 * [Original Database Artifact](./CS499_Database_Original)
 * [Enhanced Database Artifact](./CS499-Database-Enhanced)
 * [Database Enhancement Narrative](./Database-Enhancement-Narrative.docx)

-## Supporting Images
+## Supporting Screenshots

 * [Enhanced Dashboard](./Enhanced-Dashboard.png)
 * [Additional Dashboard View](./Enhanced-Dashboard-2.png)
 * [CRUD Test Results](./CRUD-Test-Results.png)

-## Skills Demonstrated

-* Python programming
-* MongoDB database integration
-* Create, read, update, and delete operations
-* Data validation
-* Exception handling
-* Automated testing with pytest
-* Dashboard development
-* Database security and reliability
-* Code organization and documentation